-5.2.1.7 Monitoring and Control Working Group
+5.2.1.6 System Administration Working Group

-The mission of this group consists in the monitoring consolidation and analysis of the security control points of all the resources used in Multicert CA, which may lead to events, alarms and incidents.
+It is responsible for the installation, configuration and maintenance of the PKI systems (hardware and software).
+It is also responsible for the consolidation and analysis of the security control points of all the resources used in Multicert's PKI, which may lead to events, alarms or incidents.